dxdxdt/proone/doc/htbt.md

   the device resets it

-To make hosts run an arbitrary binary executable, `PRNE_HTBT_OP_HOST_INFO`(Host Info Request) can be used to query the archeticture type of the host to select a suitable binary for upload.
+To make hosts run an arbitrary binary executable, `PRNE_HTBT_OP_HOST_INFO`(Host Info Request) can be used to query the architecture type of the host to select a suitable binary for upload.
 This is what `proone-htbtclient upbin` command does to prepare the binary for the instance.